-Skin melanomas are malignant neoplasms deriving from neuroendocrine melanocytic cells.
-Melanoma are relatively rare in Poland - the standardised incidence rate reaches about 5/100,000, which represents 3600 new melanoma cases per year during the last few years (about 1800 men and about 1800 women).
-However, the incidence rate of melanoma is increasing rapidly compared to other neoplasms.
+the incidence rate of melanoma is increasing rapidly compared to other neoplasms.
 A threefold increase of melanoma morbidity has been observed in Poland during the years 1980 to 2010.
 The median age at diagnosis is similar for both sexes and equals about 50 years.
-The standardised mortality rate reaches 2.4/100,000 men and 1.5/100,000 women, which represents, during the last years, respectively, about 760 and 680 melanoma-related deaths [1, 2].
+The standardised mortality rate reaches 2.3/100,000 men and 1.5/100,000 women, which represents, during the last years, respectively, about 700 and 630 melanoma related deaths [1, 2].